rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And all the people arose as one man, saying, None of us will go to his tent, and none of us will return to his house. ^2008

-But now this is what we will do to Gibeah : we will go up against it by lot, ^2009
+But now this is what we will do to Gibeah: we will go up against it by lot, ^2009

 and we will take ten men of a hundred throughout all the tribes of Israel, and a hundred of a thousand, and a thousand of ten thousand, to bring provisions for the people, that when they come they may repay Gibeah of Benjamin, for all the outrage that they have committed in Israel. ^2010